NouhProgrammer/Ollama-Llama3.1-AI-GUI/README.md

 This AI is much safer than Cloud-AI such as ChatGPT, because the AI is installed on your computer rather than online.
 Hope you enjoy using this AI.

+Note: I am not the owner of ollama.